MootSeeker/Fan-Controller/README.md

 ## Challenge
 - limited budget
+- limited time (Should be done in less than a week of work)
 - should fit all functions

 ## Version 2.0 Fan-Controller